 Regardless of the kind of asset that individual plans to sell, there are a few methods used to reduce the capital gains tax incurred.
 They include:

 As already explained, once a company sells an asset, it can make long-term or short-term capital gains.
-One of the benefits of capital gains that falls under the long-term status is that they attract low capital gains tax rates.
+One of the benefits of capital gains that fall under the long-term status is that they attract lower capital gains tax rates.
 As such, one of the ways to reduce the tax that one is liable for is to hold assets for a longer period.
 Here is a breakdown of how capital gains tax is levied:

 For example, if an individual in the 28% tax bracket decides to sell stock that amounts to a capital gain of $5,000, the difference in tax based on short- and long-term gain is: